kirby-tools/kirbycopilot.com/README.md

 To streamline content creation for you or your clients and editors, Kirby Copilot offers:

-- **AI-powered content generation**: Use OpenAI GPT models or Mistral's AI models to generate content.
+- **Multi-model**: Use OpenAI GPT models or Mistral AI models to generate content.
 - **Blocks support**: Generate content for blocks fields.
-- **Customizable prompts**: Tailor AI responses with user-defined prompts.
+- **Customizable prompts**: Tailor AI responses with user and system instructions.
 - **Context-aware responses**: Include context from other fields with placeholders in user prompts to improve content relevance.
 - **Playground**: Try out the plugin's features with an interactive live demo.

-> [!NOTE]
+> [!TIP]
-> At the moment, [OpenAI models](https://platform.openai.com/docs/models) such as GPT-4 and [Mistral models](https://mistral.ai/product/) are supported.
+> Kirby Copilot is multi-modal and supports [OpenAI models](https://platform.openai.com/docs/models) such as GPT-4 and [Mistral models](https://mistral.ai/product/).
 We will add support for other AI providers if there is enough demand.

 ## Playground